-Betty Carol Patterson Spalding
+Betty Carol Patterson Willauer Spalding

-While at NCU, Spalding, who uses the Suzuki approach in teaching strings, developed a string program and started a chamber orchestra, The Philharmonic Violins.
+While at NCU, Spalding, using the Suzuki approach in teaching strings, developed a string program and started a chamber orchestra, The Philharmonic Violins.
 In her last year at NCU (2005-2006), she also founded and directed the Jamaica Young Persons Orchestra in Kingston, an outreach program open to all string players in the region.

 Following the death of Arthur, Betty taught in Jamaica at NCU and then later in Boston before retiring to Woodinville, Washington.
 She was living in Lexington, Kentucky, when she died on September 6, 2021.
 Betty is survived by her siblings, Leroy, Alberta, and Julie; three children, Erik and Mark Willauer, and Shelley Szekeres, and five grandchildren.

 Sources: Information provided by Betty Spalding in 2004; Andrews University Alumni Today Directory, 2013, A63; Obituary in the Fall 2021 Andrews University Focus Magazine, 33; Online sources.